 In the log position, a person tends to sleep straight on their side.
 Both of their arms stay straight and aligned with the body.

-This position actually increases the pressure on the sides of your face.
+This sleep position actually increases the pressure on the sides of your face.
 Your arms are no longer balancing your head by being near it.
 Instead, your arms are aligned straight to the side of your body.
-Your arms don’t act as a barrier between you and pillow any more.
+Your arms don’t act as a barrier between you and the pillow anymore.
 Now, the side of your face is squished into the pillow.

-This calls for a soft nasal mask.
+This calls for a soft nasal mask or memory foam gel pillow.
 One that will not come loose during your sleep.
-Nor will it irritate the side of your face because of the material.
+Nor will it irritate the side of your face or give you red marks because of the material.

 Log position sleepers work best with soft nasal masks.

 Again, being on your side is a given.
 So, what’s different about this position?